-The word ‘Professional’ (Adjective) describes someone who behaves in a competent, skillful, and ethical manner, especially in a job or career setting.
-In this guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life examples of how to use ‘Professional’ correctly in sentences.
+The word ‘Professional’ (adjective) describes someone who behaves in a competent, skillful, and ethical way, especially in a work or career setting.
+In this guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life examples of how to use ‘professional’ correctly in sentences.

 Professional Explained in Depth